myorangedragon/longmynd/README.md

-    10  Viterbi Error Rate  Viterbi correction rate as a percentage * 100 11  BER                 Bit Error Rate as a Percentage * 100 12  MER                 Modulation Error Ratio in dB * 10
+    10  Viterbi Error Rate  Viterbi correction rate as a percentage * 100 11  BER                 Bit Error Rate as a Percentage * 100 12  MER                 Modulation Error Ratio in dB * 10 13  Service Provider    TS Service Provider Name 14  Service             TS Service Name
+    15  Null Ratio          Ratio of Nulls in TS as percentage 16  ES PID              Elementary Stream PID (repeated as pair with 17 for each ES) 17  ES Type             Elementary Stream Type (repeated as pair with 16 for each ES)

 ## License